Our Initiatives

 NCDHHS, in support of capacity building for peer-run organizations, has contracted with PRN to serve as an incubator for two new Peer-Run Wellness Centers, GreenTree in Winston-Salem and No Wrong Door in western NC.
 PRN will work with the leadership of both organizations to build capacity for operations, program development, and sustainability.
 Modeled after PRN’s Recovery Hub, the PRWC model utilizes the fidelity to the FACIT.

-Court & Diversion Support
+Court and Diversion Support

 Our peer support team knows firsthand the experience of going through the court system and being incarcerated.
 That’s why we are here for you to reimagine a life of recovery and healing while we introduce alternatives to incarceration, sanctioning, and traditional treatments into all legal and clinical staffings.